raystack/meteor/plugins/sinks/gcs/README.md

 # GCS

-Sinks json data to a file in `ndjson` format in a Google Cloud Storage bucket
+Sinks json data to a file as ndjson format in Google Cloud Storage bucket

 ## Usage
 ```yaml